beesness/game/versions/v4.3/README.md

 3. **What if I use my drone(s) against a beesness that has not enough honey?**

 	You can only get as much honey as they have available (you cannot steal the honey saved onto queens).
-4. **Can I use a drone and buy more beesness cards with the loot?**
+4. **Can I use a drone and then hire more bees with the loot?**

 	Not during the same turn.
-You'll have to wait the end of the round to invest your loot into new beesness cards.
+You'll have to wait the next *bees market* to invest your loot into new bees.
 5. **Can I lend honey to other players?**

 	Yas.
 As long as you trust them to pay their debt back...